lkodinsson/MARS/Basic/PHB.md

 #### Blind

 Blinded characters suffer a disadvantage to all rolls that require that character to attack, interact with, brandish, or use special abilities at, a specified target.
 This does not count for interacting with or brandishing their own personal items.
 In addition to this, all terrain is difficult to move across.

+#### Burning

+Burning objects are dangerous and likely to cause nearby objects to continue to burn if not contained or extinguished.
+Burning characters suffer damage over time.
+When applied to a character, burning is an effect that has multiple degrees, as specified by a number.
+At the beginning of a burning character's turn, they take fire damage equal to 1d4 plus the degree of burning, then the burning effect decreases by 1, until it goes away.
+Fire damage bypasses damage reduction.

 #### Debilitation